zzc6332/worker-handler/README.md

 ## Typescript

 `Worker-handler` can be used with type supports in typescript.
-Once the type of `Action` is defined, it enables type detections and hints at both the posting and reveiving ends when passing messages between `Main` and `Worker`.
+Once the type of `Action` is defined, it enables type detections and hints at both the posting and receiving ends when passing messages between `Main` and `Worker`.

 <span id="ts-example">The following is a simple example of using `worker-handler` in typescript:</span>